 Messrs.
 Leon Steyn, Charles Bangor-Jones, Rupert Stow, Jean-Pierre Nicolle, Tony Mealing and Ian McLennan were members of the Executive Committee throughout the year.
-Ms Caroline Shakerley left the Company and the Committee in January 2021.
-Mr. Stephen Atkinson, Ms Michelle Leahy, and Mr. Gary Williams, who are all employed by other entities in the Utmost Group, also attended meetings of the Executive Committee during the year in their respective Utmost roles as Group Head of Sales and Marketing, UCS, and Proposition.
+Mr Paul Jarrald was a member of the Committee until September 2022.
+Mr. Stephen Atkinson, Ms Michelle Leahy, Mr. Gary Williams, and Mr. Dan Peacock, who are all employed by other entities in the Utmost Group, also attended meetings of the Executive Committee during the year in their respective Utmost Group roles as Heads of Sales and Marketing, UCS, and Proposition, and Chief Technology Officer.